Polygon-Academy/Decentralized-University/README.md

 ## Introduction

 This Initiative is to unite all Universities Students around the world, **an open community to learn and realize the potentials of blockchain together**.
+This Initiative is strongly supported by [Polygon](https://polygon.technology/), the ethereum scaling solution for everyone.

 ## How to?
 - How to [***Join***](./Manuals/How_to_Join_Decentralized_University.md) the Decentralized University